Māori All Blacks: Haka

 One of the New Zealand Natives' legacies was the haka, a traditional Māori posture dance with vigorous movements and stamping of the feet, to the accompaniment of rhythmically shouted words; this was first performed during a match on 3 October 1888 against Surrey in England, United Kingdom.
 The haka was later adopted by the New Zealand national team, the All Blacks.

 In 2001, the Māori first performed the "Timatanga" haka, which describes the evolution of life and the creation of New Zealand from the four winds.
 This was written especially for the New Zealand Maori team by team kaumātua (elder) Whetu Tipiwai.
-It tells the Maori story of the creation from the void, the nothingness, the darkness to what we have today.
+It tells the Māori story of the creation from the void, the nothingness, the darkness to what we have today.
 It also tells of a gathering of young warriors, young chiefs, young rugby players who are making a statement and setting aims, objectives and strategies to achieve matauranga (knowledge), whanaunatanga (unity) and taumatatanga (excellence).